jmpichardo/aspnet-core-react-redux-boilerplate/README.md

 For the authentication [JWT token](https://jwt.io/) approach has been used.

-The implentation is a bit custom using a role system to give different levels of authorization to the endpoints.
+The implementation is a bit custom using a role system to give different levels of authorization to the endpoints.

 Also, the refresh token mechanism is included in the project.

 ### Layers

-The code structure implementes a kind of DDD (Domain Driven Design) but in a very custom and personal approach.
+The code structure implements a kind of DDD (Domain Driven Design) but in a very custom and personal approach.

 The different layers of the back-end project are separated and connected as follows: